6 historic sports moments in Montréal — and the venues where they happened

 The historic Royals.
 The iconic Expos.

 In the early 1900s, Montréal hosted a minor league team called the Montréal Royals.
 It was famous for having Jackie Robinson as a player, who went on to become the first African American to play in Major League Baseball.
 In 1969, the Montréal Expos debuted at the Jarry Park Stadium.
-They were the first Major League Baseball (MLB) franchise located outside the United States.
+They were the first Major League Baseball franchise located outside the United States.
 After almost 3,000 games and a 36-year history in Montréal, the Expos played their final game at the Olympic Stadium, which is the city’s largest venue.
 While it was a sad day for sports lovers, the Olympic Stadium still plays host to a variety of events.

 Tennis time!